Profiles: Jeffery D. Yergler

 Graduate Courses: MGT 320/PSYCH 343 and MGT 304

 Responsibilities include providing course instruction, scheduling adjuncts to provide instruction for undergraduate management courses, hiring qualified adjuncts to join our instructional pool, facilitating discipline meetings, collaborating with undergraduate department chair colleagues in refining, revising, and building programs that are increasingly responsive to student needs and integrate innovative learning technologies that accelerate student learning.

 What do you enjoy about teaching?

 In order to answer this question, I need to go back a few years.
 My original educational track focused on theology and ministry.
 I had my sights set on obtaining my ordination and serving within ecclesiastical organizations and institutions working primarily with professional clergy, volunteer leaders, and families.
-I received my master's and later, my doctorate, both addressing theology and sectarian organizational performance.
-Because of my education, professional training coupled with my "sense of call," I saw those I served and trained holistically: heart, mind, body and soul.
-In particular, education and training addressed not only specialized knowledge but also the individual's sense of self, sense of others, sense of purpose, and sense of contribution to the larger community and beyond.
+I received by Masters and later, my Doctorate, both addressing theology and sectarian organizational performance.
+Because of my education, professional training coupled with my sense of call, I saw those I served and trained holistically: heart, mind, body, and soul.
+In particular, education and training addressed not only specialized knowledge but also the individuals sense of self, sense of others, sense of purpose, and sense of contribution to the larger community and beyond.